2-290 McDermot Avenue, Winnipeg, Manitoba R3B 0T2, Treaty One Territory, Canada.

 This entrance to ace has gently declining ramp (with a half inch lip at the end) which leads into a corridor.
 After a few steps you will enter the resource area and be able to see the office on your left.

 The Main Gallery and the Flux Gallery are spacious and simple to navigate.
-The Cartae Studio has a narrower than standard door frame.
+The Cartae Studio has a narrower than standard door frame and is generally not open to the public.

 Washrooms are not accessible to those using wheelchairs.
 They are located in a narrow corridor and have narrow doorways.